Pixplicity/gene-rate/README.md

 	.setSnackBarParent(myRootView)
 ```

-Make sure that `myRootView` or one of its parents is a `CooordinatorLayout` though!
+Make sure that `myRootView` or one of its parents is a `CoordinatorLayout` though!
 Otherwise it
 can't be swiped away.
 If this is the case you can make a workaround by calling
 `.setSwipeToDismiss(false)`, which both hides the 'Swipe to dismiss' note and changes the duration
 of display from `SnackBar.LENGTH_INDEFINITE` to `SnackBar.LENGTH_LONG`.
 This way the SnackBar hides